Blog > Telnyx Call Control

 Call Control: Carrier vs. Non-Carrier

-Carrier | Non-Carrier |
+Carrier Non-Carrier

-Licensed as an interconnected VOIP carrier | Application business that manages pass-through traffic |
+Licensed as an interconnected VOIP carrier Application business that manages pass-through traffic

-Manages a private network environment | Reliant on the public internet for connectivity |
+Manages a private network environment Reliant on the public internet for connectivity

-Tier-1 privileges from PSTN operators and owned phone number assets and routing control | Partners with telecom aggregators for communications functionality and numbers |
+Partners with telecom aggregators for communications functionality and numbers

 Carrier: Carrier refers to a licensed company that operates on the same footing and with the same regulatory privileges as other traditional telephone companies.
-So, these companies typically manage their private network, have direct interconnection and privileges with one PSTN operator.
+So, these companies typically manage their private network, and have direct interconnection and privileges with one PSTN operator.
 Therefore, these companies own their numbering assets and routing infrastructure.

 Author: SVCIT Editorial